warehouse types

 Edit:

-We will examine warehouses from different perspectives:
+We will cover warehouses from different angles:

 How Are Warehouse Types Classified?

-• Operating under your own ownership (ownership).
+• It may be operating under your own ownership (ownership).

 Raw Material Warehouse